indexeddbshim/IndexedDBShim/README.md

 Please make sure someone else hasn't already reported the same bug though.

 There are a few bugs that are outside of our power to fix.
 Namely:

+### NUL in identifiers

+We silently strip NUL characters from strings that will be stored internally as SQLite identifiers, such as database, store, and index names.
+While it may be possible that these could be escaped in some manner to satisfy SQLite, for now we are simply stripping them silently.

 ### iOS